BlockHub/PayoutScriptArk/README.md

 00 21 * * * /home/ark/PayoutScriptArk/runpayments
 ```

 The script does not charge a fee whatsover.
-If you use it, consider donating to 'AJwHyHAArNmzGfmDnsJenF857ATQevg8HY'
+If you use it, consider donating to 'AJwHyHAArNmzGfmDnsJenF857ATQevg8HY', and please us my referall link to create your VPS at digitalocean: https://m.do.co/c/b5eee933a448